 If you are seeking a graduate school to obtain a Ph.D.:

 We recommend the same two universities above, UC Berkeley and the University of Wisconsin.
 But there are many other choices; emotion is a popular topic these days!

-If you are high school student or undergraduate interested in deception:
+If you are a high school or undergraduate student interested in studying deception:

-Unfortunately, there isn’t much to recommend.
+Unfortunately, there isn’t much to recommend because deception, as a research topic, hasn’t been explored or widely pursed by most educational institutions.
 Mark Frank in the Communications department at University of Buffalo, and Steve Porter at University of British Columbia, Okenagan Campus, both do research on the behavioral clues relevant to lying.
 Porter has challenged some of my work, but I respect his work.
 Frank is continuing many of the studies and approach I initiated.

-PEG has established an international network of Licensed Delivery Centers (LDCs) through Paul Ekman International which deliver courses in Emotional Skills and Competencies (ESaC) and Evaluating Truthfulness and Credibility (ETaC).
+The Paul Ekman Group has established an international network of Licensed Delivery Centers (LDCs) and approved Associates through our sister company, Paul Ekman International, which deliver workshop courses in Emotional Skills and Competencies (ESaC) and Evaluating Truthfulness and Credibility (ETaC).
 These cater to a wide range of professionals in their public courses and corporate programs.
 Please contact Paul Ekman International for further information, dates, and locations near you.